Go back

 Challenge

-The slogan "Doing makes the difference" encapsulates Kaufland's endeavour not only to talk about sustainability but also to make a serious difference.
-Kaufland wants to make a positive contribution in seven internationally specified categories that cover all aspects of sustainable development in retail.
+Europe's largest grocery retailer wants to make a positive contribution in seven internationally specified categories that cover all aspects of sustainable development in retail.

-Each category - home, nutrition, animal welfare, climate, supply chain, employees and nature - is in turn assigned topics that provide orientation for those responsible in the Kaufland national companies when setting priorities and developing CSR measures.
+Each category – home, nutrition, animal welfare, climate, supply chain, employees and nature – is in turn assigned topics that provide orientation for those responsible in the retailer's national companies when setting priorities and developing CSR measures.

 Solution